 InsideOut’s Garden Office Guide

 It takes time to choose a garden office.
-To help you find the office building that’s right for you, we suggest you start by asking yourself these questions:
+To find the office building that’s best for you ask yourself the following:

 - How often will you use your office?
 This will influence the quality of building you need.
 Cheaper insulated chalets may be OK for occasional use.
 For all year round use we strongly recommend insulated garden office buildings.